Showing posts with label Writers mindset. Show all posts

 And I asked myself the question, ‘Why?’

 I am a latecomer to the world of writing.
 Five years ago, writing was just something that I did when I had to.
 Social media, blogs, and bulletin boards were not something that had taken over my life.
 I did occasionally write a post here or there, but I felt that I had better things to do with my time.
-As a form of writing, though, it was all very fleeting and in the moment.
+As a form of writing, though, it was all very fleeting.

 And then I wrote a book, Son of My Father.